-A student who wishes to withdraw from school before the end of the school year must establish an appointment with his guidance counselor and his parents.
+A student who wishes to withdraw from school before the end of the school year must establish an appointment with the building principal and/or academy principal, guidance counselor, and his/her parents.
 If, after the conference, the student, with parental permission, still wishes to withdraw from school, the student must return all books and supplies and pay for any lost or damaged books or any other obligations.
 A student must complete both semesters of a full-year course in order to receive credit.
-Board of Education policy requires that requests to leave school to go to work before the closing date will not be honored.
+Board of Education policy requires that requests to leave school to go to work before the closing date will not be honored

-Junior Reserve Officer's Training Corps (JROTC)
+Junior Reserve Officers Training Corps (JROTC)

 JROTC is not a recruitment program for the Air Force.
 Participation in JROTC incurs no obligation toward military service.
-Our mission is to build better citizens, not to steer student toward enlistment.
+Our mission is to build better citizens, not to steer students toward enlistment.
 The JROTC program is designed to teach high school students the value of citizenship, leadership, service to the community, personal responsibility and a sense of accomplishment, while instilling self-esteem, teamwork and self-discipline.
 The focus is reflected in its mission statement, "TO MOTIVATE YOUNG PEOPLE TO BE BETTER CITIZENS".
 This program prepares high school students for responsible leadership roles while making them aware of their rights, responsibilities and privileges as American citizens.
 The program is a stimulus for promoting graduation from high school and it provides instruction and rewarding opportunities that will benefit the student and the community.